monek-ltd/SecureHosting-CsCart/readme.txt

 		unique identifier for your account.
 The value of your check code can be found within the company details section of your SecureHosting account.

-    - **File Name** - This is the file name of the payment page template you need to upload to your SecureHosting account.
-The file name of the example template provided with this integration module is "cscart_template.html".
+    - **File Name** - This is the file name of the payment page used with the payment flow.
+The file name of the example template
+                provided with this integration module is "cscart_template.html" and can be customised to suit your style, this then needs to be uploaded to your SecureHosting account.
 		You can rename this file if you desire, you only need to ensure the name of the file you upload to your SecureHosting account is correctly set here.

     - **Currency** - UK Pound.

+    - **Live/Test Mode** - see 5. for details on mode

 4. Upload the HTML files from the "forms" directory to your SecureHosting account through the file manager.
 We recommend uploading the default files first, testing, then amending these files as required.